anksng/Learning-from-deploying-a-NLP-Flask-API/README.md

 The aim is to deploy the application as a service using Flask and share the working browser application as a running container  of a docker image, hence can be used by a remote client with ease.
 In doing so, I gained some insights which can be useful in developing such an application from Data Science and Backend perspective which are presented below. <br/>

-The three major elements of this application are:
+The three major elements of this application and findings from them are as follows:
 ## **NLP model**
 When the flask application server starts, the first step before ready to render `index.html` is to `initialize` and `load` the pytorch NLP model.
 Key pointers :
   * Always save the `configuration` used to run training of `model` (which will be used for prediction).
 Else loading from `state_dict()` becomes hard if parameters are not saved e.g. `hidden_dim`, `embedding_dim`, `num_layers` etc.